20klompr/xPro-V5/Basic-hookup.md

  3. Mark the wire that gave a reading and mark the first wire you started with (coil A)
  4. The remaining two wires will be coil B

-* Connect stepper motor wires to the supplied [3.81mm connectors](https://media.digikey.com/photos/FCI%20Photos/20020004-D031B01LF.jpg) and plug in to the corresponding receptacles on the xPro-V5
+* Connect stepper motor wires to the supplied [3.81mm connectors](https://media.digikey.com/photos/FCI%20Photos/20020004-D031B01LF.jpg) and plug in to the corresponding receptacles on the xPro-V5.
+Wire the above identified coil A across the A+ and A- terminal, wire coil B across the B+ and B- terminals.

 <img src="https://github.com/Spark-Concepts/xPro-V5/blob/main/images/End%20copy.jpg" width="400">

-NOTE: switching the polarity of either (one) coil will reverse the stepper's direction - also the color codes shown below may not apply to your particular Motors
+NOTE: switching the polarity of either (one) coil will reverse the stepper's direction - also the color codes shown below may not apply to your particular Motors.  _This is used for machines with ganged axis' with motors facing opposite directions. _

 <img src="https://github.com/Spark-Concepts/xPro-V5/blob/main/images/nema23-reversed-y2.jpg" width="600">